JesseBusman/FirefoxMetamaskWalletSeedRecovery/README.md

    https://raw.githubusercontent.com/JesseBusman/FirefoxMetamaskWalletSeedRecovery/main/firefox_metamask_seed_recovery.py

-   ... and move it into the Firefox folder
+   ... and put it in the Firefox folder

 4. Open a terminal, command prompt or powershell in the Firefox folder